 • And some more changes:

-I’m launching a newsletter called Thinking Out Loud, a companion to this website.
+I’m launching a newsletter called Thinking Out Loud, a 1:1 companion to this website. it’s just another way to read this website, so if you prefer RSS, no need to subscribe to both.
 Manuel also updated the Reading page — every book now has its own sub-page, where you’ll find my highlights and notes (going forward, I admit I’m a bit too lazy to go through all the old stuff).

 Some notes by Manu on what changed in the background for all my tech-nerds: